sonyc-project/Sensor-Repair-Log-Findings-/README.md

 These sensors are exposed to all weather conditions. ![](sensor_images/snowy_sensor.png)

+All of these conditions have their own unique effects on the performance of the sensors.
+They also effect how easily and quickly we are able to make repairs.

 ## My Report

 The contents of my report rely on the data collected about the state of the sensors.
 When an engineer goes to a location and makes a repair, we mark the repair down in a form.
 This wahy, we can keep track of which sensors are failing and how they are failing.
 This helps us both to develope a method for diagnosing sensore on site and for thinking of things that could increase the up-time of the network as a whole.